-The session also offers plans for creating water features, nest boxes, and other nesting structures, as well as tips on making your home and gardens safer for birds.
+The session also offers plans for creating water features, nest boxes, and roosting structures, as well as tips on making your home and gardens safer for birds.
 Also included are field trips to local homes and gardens where landowners will demonstrate their success in improving bird habitats.
 The session concludes with a special tour of the Maine Coastal Botanical Gardens led by Andy Brand and tours of a local forest and meadow managed specifically for birds.

 Prices: Below are listed per person and include meals, housing, instruction, and all boat trips.
 Participants must arrange transportation to and from the Audubon dock in Bremen at the start and end of the session (see directions page).
 Check with your local Audubon chapter or bird club to see if scholarships are available.

 $595 Standard Room: twin bed in a shared double or triple room, shared bathroom

 $695 Puffin Room in the Crow's Nest, 2 twin beds, private 1/2 bath

 $895 Osprey Room, 2 twin beds, private full bath, ocean view (dbl occupancy)

 $895 Roseate Room, 2 twin beds, private full bath, ocean view (dbl occupancy)

 $895 Eider room - 2 twin beds, private bath, ocean view (dbl occupancy)